LeoYML/clinical-agent/README.md

 Clinical Agent is an advanced framework leveraging Large Language Models (LLMs) to enhance the efficiency and effectiveness of clinical trials.

+Congratulations!
+This paper has been accepted at the 2024 ACM-BCB Conference!

 ## Overview

 ![ClinicalAgent Overview](ctagent.png)